digama0/mm0/mm0-hs/README.md

   This verifies the given `.mm0` specification file, and checks the proof file if given.
 It prints `spec checked` if the `.mm0` file is well formed and typechecks, and if the `.mmu` file is also provided then it prints `verified` if the specification is proven, followed by all the result of all `output` statements.

-The MM0 spec leaves many parts of the language implementation defined, and most of the specification is optional.
+The MM0 spec leaves many parts of the language implementation-defined, and most of the specification is optional.
 This implementation has the following behavior:

 * All the primary commands are supported: `sort, term, axiom, def, theorem, delimiter, notation, infixl/r, prefix, coercion, input, output`.
 * All sort modifiers are supported.